 such as internships abroad, public service work abroad, and field research.
 You can

-find exactly the type of experience YOU want and will benefit from the most.
+find exactly the type of experience you want and will benefit from the most.

 MTSU, for instance, is affiliated with Experiential Learning Abroad Programs (ELAP), which offers structured internship and service learning opportunities year-round, in a variety of fields, yielding valuable personal and professional experience.
 ELAP allows you to combine going abroad with an internship experience and civic engagement.
 ELAP offers overseas internship programs in Latin America, Europe, Asia, and North Africa.
-If you are interested in this type of hands-on, internship experience overseas, look at the ELAP web site and talk to MTAbroad in Peck 209.
+If you are interested in this type of hands-on, internship experience overseas, look at the ELAP web site and talk to MTAbroad in Jones Hall 151.